anywhichway/dot-async-data/README.md

 See the files `test/index.html` and `test/index.js` for basic examples while we enhance the documentation.

-If a dot path can't be resolved is will simpoly return `undefined`.
+If a dot path can't be resolved it will simpoly return `undefined`.
 No more errors half way down a path because of a missing entity!
 (We will probably add a `strict` mode if you want the errors).

 This is an ALPHA release.